jeromeguillaume/kong-plugin-soap-xml-handling/README.md

       - To only allow SOAP 1.1 request and reject SOAP 1.2, set `config.xsdSoap12Schema` to `<!-- -->`
       - To reject SOAP 1.1 request and only allow SOAP 1.2, set `config.xsdSoapSchema` to `<!-- -->` and define `config.xsdSoap12Schema` and `config.xsdSoap12SchemaInclude`
     - `ROUTING BY XPATH`: define the targets twice in `config.RouteXPathTargets` one for SOAP 1.1 and another for SOAP 1.2
-    - `XSLT TRANSFORMATION`: the same XSLT can be used for both SOAP versions. see [Known Limitations](#known-limitations)
+    - `XSLT TRANSFORMATION`: the same XSLT can be used for both SOAP versions

 4) To completly disable the `WSDL/XSD VALIDATION`:
     - Change the SOAP 1.1 default value of `config.xsdSoapSchema` to `<!-- -->`